Inverse Problems for Partial Differential Equations with Jump Discontinuities in Coefficients via Two-Stage Physics-Informed Deep Learning and Statistical Mixture Models: Numerical Examples

 \subsection{Burgers' Equation}

-The Burgers' equation is a nonlinear second-order PDE that describes the motion behavior of fluids in one-dimensional space under specific conditions, where the coefficients $\lambda_1(t)$ and $\lambda_2(t)$ may exhibit temporal jumps.
-The form of this 1+1D PDE is
+The Burgers' equation is a nonlinear second-order PDE that describes fluid motion in one-dimensional space under specific conditions.
+In this example, the coefficients $\lambda_1(t)$ and $\lambda_2(t)$ may exhibit temporal jumps.
+This example is taken from \cite{mattey2022novel}, and the corresponding 1+1D PDE is given by